 The clinical and skills lab experience is a scheduled part of the nursing courses where students have the opportunity to observe and apply knowledge of nursing.
 With the guidance and supervision of an instructor, students provide nursing care for selected clients.
 Student appearance and conduct must be appropriate to comply with the high standards of the profession.

-2. The client's name must not be placed on information removed from their record.
-The client's initials may be placed on client care plans and other written
+- The client's name must not be placed on information removed from their record.
+The client's initials may be placed on client care plans and other written assignments.

-5. Periodic conferences will be held to evaluate the student's clinical performance during the course.
+- Periodic meetings will be held to evaluate the student's clinical performance during the course.
 Student comments are encouraged.
 The student and faculty will share responsibility for evaluation of the student's progress during the course.
 The faculty are solely responsible for assigning the pass/fail grade to each student’s clinical performance.

 Students shall provide their own transportation to any agency or institution included in curriculum requirements.